joypoddar/state-hooks/README.md

 New state value depends on the previous state value> You can pass a function to the setter function

 When dealing with objects or arrays, always make sure to spread your state variables and then call the setter function

+## Tutorial - 6 - useEffect Hook

+The Effect Hook lets you perform side effects in functional components

+It is a close replacement for componentDidMount, componentDidUpdate and componentWillUnmount.